 Postpartum Skincare

 Full disclosure: many of the skin changes you noticed during pregnancy may continue into the postpartum period.
 However, it's crucial to remember that everyone's experience is uniquely their own, so these changes aren't a given for everyone.
 With that, I think being informed about potential postpartum skin developments is essential (I also know that for me, being aware that these changes were common, made me feel a little less alone).
-Here are a few skin shifts you might notice (again, some of which you probably already started to notice in pregnancy):

 Stretch Marks & Skin Elasticity: I mentioned this in my pregnancy blog as well, but I do want to emphasize that everyone’s opinions towards stretch marks are completely different and completely valid.
 Again, I think it’s just nice to know what to expect!
-For anybody not already familiar with these terms, your skin has spent the last nine months stretching to accommodate your growing baby.
+For anybody not already familiar with these terms, your skin has spent the last 9-10 months stretching to accommodate your growing baby.
 As a result, visible lines that represent this stretching are likely to remain post-pregnancy.

-Hyperpigmentation: You have probably heard me mention hyperpigmentation before (aka a nemesis of mine).
+Hyperpigmentation: You have probably heard me mention hyperpigmentation before ( a nemesis of mine).
 While this does spike during pregnancy (typically), it also might persist a little longer than anticipated.
 The reasons for this include that even after delivery, your body goes through a period of hormonal adjustments as it returns to its pre-pregnancy state.
 Not to mention, the increased melanin production triggered during pregnancy by hormonal changes may not immediately cease after childbirth.
 If you’re in this boat and feeling distressed, I am here for you!
 It will get better and we will go over some of the things you can do right now to help.

 Dryness & Itchiness: Postpartum, your skin's increased need for moisture is significantly influenced by hormonal changes that occur as your body recovers.
 These hormonal fluctuations can affect your skin's ability to retain water, leading to dehydration and a feeling of almost tightness or flakiness.
 Additionally, if you're breastfeeding, your body's hydration needs increase to support milk production, which can further deplete your skin's natural moisture levels, emphasizing the need for extra hydration to maintain its health and elasticity.
+And let’s not forget what all the bottle washing does to our hands!

 Ingredients To Avoid (Breastfeeding vs. Not Breastfeeding):